 As of this writing, there are 112 comments relating to this ABC News article.
 They are interesting to read, but some of the comments suggest that the commenters are often 'too eager' to pack a gun on the schoolyard.
 Some of the rest seem to fall into the category of 'knee-jerk reactionaries' as exemplified by this writer:

-it is not right to let a teacher have a wepon in school it is putting alot of people ask risk if the student got a hold of the firearme while the teacher left the room and left the gun in the room no fireamres!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! why you think the cops get paid for and plus why are we having this about teachers having fireamres our state has no problems about people breaking rule's or having a gun pointed to them so just let this go becuase if this happins the other students will bring gun's because they will thank its okay then they will start having gang's and the students would be at risk i attend hillsdale highschool im 18 and this is my last year im thinking about going to college [sic]
+it is not right to let a teacher have a wepon in school it is putting alot of people ask risk if the student got a hold of the firearme while the teacher left the room and left the gun in the room no fireamres!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! why you think the cops get paid for and plus why are we having this about teachers having fireamres our state has no problems about people breaking rule's or having a gun pointed to them so just let this go becuase if this happins the other students will bring gun's because they will thank its okay then they will start having gang's and the students would be at risk i attend hillsdale highschool im 18 and this is my last year im thinking about going to college [sic](This is one young person, with hopes for a college education, who should have started with determination to achieve a grade-school education.)

 Or, on the other hand, this writer as an example of "People with an Ineptly Hidden Agenda":

 The Univerisity of Michigan employes people carrying concealed weapons to threaten citizens who fall asleep in the library, students who report rapes, etc. It is a self-stylized Vigilante Justice.Take away these bad apples and the crime rate in Southeastern Michigan will go down.
 The worst offender in the State of Michigan is Richard Zavala; he rivals Sadam Hussein for terroristic threats.
 Even the Washtenaw County Sherrif's Srgt David Archer is afraid of him (ie., wold prefer to see no evil, hear no evil, arrest no evil).
 His accomplice is a person referred to as "Jerry's Cadet" according to award winning journalist L.K.
 Truscott IV http://tinyurl.com/22qnkl [NB: geek translated into a short URL to fit in this format]as well as Dave Masson, Donica Varner-Thomas, Dave Masson, Gloria Hage, Brian E. Gilchrist, Peter.
 D. Washabaugh, Nilton Renno, Tony England (a former U.S. Astronaut), Richard D. Gonzalez and Stella Pang.
 These people have compromised the education system along with Marvin Krislov, who is now the President of Oberlin.
 This story is not a personal attack: it is well documented.
 They are known to fabricate, alter, omit pertinent facts from anyone who attempts to file a police report.
 Were it not for these bad role models, Ann Arbor would not be a source of funds for drug money.
 Conversion of taxpayer funds for weapons is the problem; not the solution.
-If an ABCNEWS investagions were performed today, it should start at the Department of Public Safety page: http://www.umich.edu/~safety/. . [sic]
+If an ABCNEWS investagions were performed today, it should start at the Department of Public Safety page: http://www.umich.edu/~safety/. . [sic](See above comments.)

 The problem with Gun Control is that it encourages inane, incompetent and irrational commentary.
 This includes, but is not limited to, the politicians.